IBM/continuous-learning-with-watson-ml-and-db2/README.md

 From Watson Studio project that you have created earlier, go to `+ Add to Project` and choose `Connection`
 ![](doc/source/images/db2-3.png)

-Select `Db2 Warehouse` from the available options to connect to Db2 warehouse you created earlier.
+Select `Db2 Warehouse` from the available options to connect to Db2 Warehouse on Cloud database you created earlier.
 ![](doc/source/images/db2-4.png)

-Configure the connection based on the DB2 credentials you saved earlier.
+Configure the connection based on the Db2 credentials you saved earlier.
 ![](doc/source/images/db2-5.png)

-### 4. Create and load data to DB2 warehouse
+### 4. Create and load data into Db2 Warehouse on Cloud database

-From the IBM DB2 warehouse service page, click `Manage` and  click `Open` to go to `IBM Db2 Warehouse on Cloud` console.
+From the IBM Db2 warehouse service page, click `Manage` and  click `Open` to go to `IBM Db2 Warehouse on Cloud` console.
 ![](doc/source/images/db2-platform-1.png)

 Open the hamburger menu and select `RUN SQL` to open up a SQL editor.